Describe An Interesting Neighbour: IELTS Speaking Cue Card

 Follow up questions

-What qualities make Mr. Thompson an inspiring person to you?
+What qualities make Mr. Thompson an interesting neighbor?

-How has your relationship with Mr. Thompson influenced your life?
+How has your relationship with Mr. Thompson influenced you?

 Band 6-7